 Here is a shot of the other side of the junction showing the rusted nuts and bolts.

 Here is the totally deteriorated exhaust seal.

 There are several ways to approach this problem.
 The best and most complete solution would be to replace the upstream exhaust pipe and catalytic converter and would cost around $115 and according to the reviews, several hours of your time.

-Then there is the approach I took, not as much of a complete solution, but significantly less expensive at about $25 and several hours of my time.
+Then there is the approach I took, not as much of a complete solution, but less expensive at about $25 and several hours of time.

 Steps to Solve an Exhaust Leak:

 - Remove what was left of the old exhaust seal

 Alright, if you are ready to come along for the ride, please continue reading…!